scottdstearns/CoreMap_Homework/README.md

 # CoreMap Data Scientist Candidate Homework Problem by Scott Stearns

 This repository is to provide documentation of the CoreMap DataScientist Candidate Homework.
+See CoreMap Data Scientist Problem.pdf for a description of the challenge.
+See FinalReportPresentation.pptx for the slide deck presented to the hiring team.

 ### FOLDERS